v1.58 beta

 Note that while concurrent bisync runs are allowed, be very cautious that there is no overlap in the trees being synched between concurrent runs, lest there be replicated files, deleted files and general mayhem.

-Return codes
+Exit codes

 rclone bisync returns the following codes to calling program: